tonytvo/blog-generator/content/blog/miracle-morning/index.md

 ## Growth: Desire and experience improvements daily.

-- Often the most difficult part of the upward climb of growth is putting into practice what you learn.
+- Often, the most difficult part of the upward growth climb is putting into practice what you learn.
 Yet that is where the true value is.
 The final test of any learning is always application.
-If what you’re learning can be used in some way to help and improve you or others, then it is worth the effort.
+If what you’re learning can be used to help and improve you or others, then it is worth the effort.

-- We think that our bodies and minds will take care of itself automatically.
-We also think knowledge, information and experience are signs of growth. **But it’s about reflecting on experience and applying the knowledge learned**.
+- We think our bodies and minds will take care of themselves automatically.
+We also think knowledge, information and experience are signs of growth. **But it’s about reflecting on the experience and applying the knowledge learned**.
 This prevents stagnation in life.
 We also need to focus on internal change rather than external change.
   - **Develop and follow a personal growth plan** by setting growth goals and putting yourself in an environment that supports growth.
 Keep asking yourself: **"what is my potential?**"
   - document what you learn and apply it.
   - learn to enjoy the journey.